 4. Set Yourself Up For Success

-The most important thing to remember with grooming is that consistency is key.
+The most important thing to remember with summer dog grooming is that consistency is key.
 Small, regular grooming sessions are much easier to handle than long, arduous grooming appointments.
 And part of making that possible is setting yourself up for success.

 This is why here are Horizon Structures, we offer a number of kennel upgrades designed specifically with grooming in mind.
 We want to help make regular grooming easy for pet owners, especially those with multiple dogs to care for.

 Some of our potential grooming upgrades include options to add hoses, sinks or shower stations inside your kennel along with proper drainage so that you can perform baths right on site inside your kennel.
 We also have kennels with storage solutions so you can store all of your pet grooming supplies, towels, shampoos and accessories.